thacherT1D/webdevstuff/Programming_with_Javascript/Intro_to_Programming.desc.md

 ## Objectives:
 - Learn how to 'speak' correctly about code
 - Use specific language to describe code
-- Visually represen scope as a table
+- Visually represent scope as a table
 - Mentally evaluate assignment statements

 ## Exercises: